Kingxukai/linux/Documentation/userspace-api/media/mediactl/media-ioc-device-info.rst

 Description
 ===========

-All media devices must support the ``MEDIA_IOC_DEVICE_INFO`` ioctl.
-To query device information, applications call the ioctl with a pointer to a struct :c:type:`media_device_info`.
-The driver fills the structure and returns the information to the application.
+All media devices must support the woke ``MEDIA_IOC_DEVICE_INFO`` ioctl.
+To query device information, applications call the woke ioctl with a pointer to a struct :c:type:`media_device_info`.
+The driver fills the woke structure and returns the woke information to the woke application.
 The ioctl never fails.

 .. c:type:: media_device_info